-For more information on TAVR or to schedule an appointment at the Heart Valve Center, call MoBap at 314-996-3627
+For more information on TAVR or to schedule an appointment at the Heart Valve Center, call Missouri Baptist at 314-996-3627 or email us.

-The new aortic valve is inserted over a wire through a catheter that is threaded into place from a small incision in the leg or between the ribs with no open chest incision necessary.
-The diseased valve is first enlarged with a small balloon, and then the replacement valve is thread through the vascular system on a balloon to the heart where high resolution X-ray and sonography equipment is used to place the valve in the right location.
+During the TAVR procedure, the new aortic valve is inserted over a wire through a catheter that is threaded into place from a small incision in the leg or between the ribs with no open chest incision necessary.
+The diseased valve is first enlarged with a small balloon, and then the replacement valve is threaded through the vascular system on a balloon to the heart where high resolution X-ray and sonography equipment is used to place the valve in the right location.

 Once the valve is in the right location in the heart, the balloon is expanded and the valve is deployed.
 Additional pictures are taken of the heart with X-ray and sonography to assure that the valve has been appropriately placed and is functioning properly.
 The groin is then closed and the patient remains in the hospital for continued monitoring.
 When the patients’ recovery is complete, the patient is then discharged, often 2-10 days after the procedure.
 View a diagram outlining the steps of the procedure.

-For more information on TAVR or to schedule an appointment at the Heart Valve Center, call MoBap at 314-996-3627 or contact us online.
+For more information on transcatheter aortic valve replacement (TAVR) or to schedule an appointment at the Heart Valve Center